 Yes, you have to take Yellow Fever vaccination atleast 15 days before your travel date to Madagascar.
 This vaccination is valid for 10 years.
 Ensure you get a yellow card stating you have taken the vaccination.
 Indian government wants you to take Polio vaccination atleast a month before you travel to Kenya.
 This has to be taken from a municipal hospital or an authorised centre from where you will get a letter stating you have taken the oral polio drops.

 The photography opportunities on this tour are immense.
 We would recommend a 300mm to 400mm lens for birds and mammals that will be at a distance.
 A zoom lens like a 100-400 or an 80-400 or a 200-500 would be good too.
-If you are using a prime lens then a 70-200 kind of a lens will be very handy as you will say lions close by.
 A macro lens will be very useful to make pictures of frogs and chameleons.

 It rains by mid November in Madagascar.
 We would want the rains to have begun, so that there is enough frog activity when we go.
 It is a heaven for frog lovers and we can see some very cool endemic species of frogs there.